 - 1. Upon closure of the commercial menhaden fishery, an incidental catch fishery will be in effect as follows: - a.
-Possession limit: - (1) Six thousand (6,000) pounds per vessel per day for nondirected and small-scale gears - (2) Twelve thousand (12,000) pounds per vessel per day for two (2) commercially licensed individuals harvesting from the same vessel, fishing stationary multi-species gear - b.
-Gear Types: - (1) Non-directed: Anchored/stake gillnets, trawls, fyke nets, and floating fish traps - (2) Small-scale: Cast nets, pots, hook and line, hand lines, trammel nets, and bait nets - (3) Stationary multi-species: Anchored/stake gillnets, floating fish traps, and fyke nets - E. Commercial Vessel Reporting Requirements - 1.
-This section does not apply to small scale fisheries as defined in § 3.24.2(D)(1)(b) of this Part, or floating fish traps. - 2.
+Possession limit: - (1) 6,000 pounds/vessel/day for non-directed and small-scale gears. - (2) 12,000 pounds/vessel/day for two commercially licensed individuals harvesting from the same vessel, fishing stationary multi-species gear. - b.
+Gear Types: - (1) Non-directed: Anchored/stake gillnets, trawls, fyke nets, and floating fish traps. - (2) Small-scale: Cast nets, pots, hook and line, hand lines, trammel nets, and bait nets. - (3) Stationary multi-species: Anchored/stake gillnets, floating fish traps, and fyke nets. - E. Commercial vessel reporting requirements: - This section does not apply to small scale fisheries as defined in § 3.22.2(D)(1)(b) of this Part, or floating fish. - 2.
 Any fisher intending to engage in the commercial menhaden fishery in the Management Area shall notify the DLE at (401) 222-3070 prior to taking or possessing menhaden.
-At the time that a fisher advises the DLE of his/her intent to harvest menhaden, the DLE shall notify said fisher of any modification which may have been established in the possession limit for menhaden. - 3.
-Each person engaging in the commercial menhaden fishery shall contact the DEM at (401) 423-1940 at the end of each day to report the area fished and the amount of menhaden in possession by the fisher in pounds. - F. Prohibition on the harvesting of menhaden for reduction processing: The taking of menhaden for reduction (fish meal) purposes is prohibited in Rhode Island waters.
-A vessel will be considered in the reduction (fish meal) business if any portion of the vessel's catch is sold for reduction. - G. No person may transfer or attempt to transfer at sea, from one (1) vessel to another, any finfish identified in these Regulations.
+At the time that a fisher advises the DLE of his/her intent to harvest menhaden, the DLE shall notify said fisher of any

-H. Possession limit compliance: It shall be unlawful for any commercial menhaden operation to land more than one (1) possession limit per day.
+- modification which may have been established in the possession limit for menhaden. - 3.
+Each person engaging in the commercial menhaden fishery shall contact the DEM at (401) 423-1940 at the end of each day to report the area fished and the amount of menhaden in possession by the fisher in pounds. - F. Prohibition on the harvesting of menhaden for reduction processing: The taking of Menhaden for reduction (fish meal) purposes is prohibited in Rhode Island waters.
+A vessel will be considered in the reduction (fish meal) business if any portion of the vessel's catch is sold for reduction. - G. No person may transfer or attempt to transfer at sea, from one vessel to another, any finfish identified in these regulations. - H. Possession limit compliance: It shall be unlawful for any commercial menhaden operation to land more than one possession limit per day.

-3.25 Monkfish
+3.23 Monkfish

-- A. Minimum size: Seventeen inches (17") total length or eleven inches (11") tail length - B. Possession limit: Fifty (50) pounds tail weight, or one hundred sixty-six (166) pounds whole weight per vessel per calendar day.
+- A. Minimum size: Seventeen inches (17") total length or eleven inches (11") tail length. - B. Possession limit: 50 pounds tail weight, or 166 pounds whole weight per vessel per calendar day.
 Whole weight is defined as the weight of monkfish that are gutted (i.e. stomach, liver, and other entrails removed) and have the head and tail attached.